Reporting data protection and information security incidents

-- Where a data storage device such as a PC, laptop, tablet, USB stick, or smart phone has been lost or stolen regardless of the data it contains - immediately contact both the Information Governance Office on 0161 275 7789 or by emailing firstname.lastname@example.org outside office hours and the University Security Office on 0161 306 9966 (the number is on the back of all staff/student ID cards).
+For lost/stolen data storage devices (eg PC, laptop, tablet, USB stick, smart phone) contact the Information Governance Office email@example.com and the University Security Office on 0161 306 9966 (the number is on the back of all staff/student ID cards).

 What information do I need to report?